reddit-economics/economics-wiki/faq_jobs_report.md

 Not necessarily.
 Some unemployment in the economy is natural as it takes time for workers to find jobs when entering the labor force, or quitting jobs they do not like.
 Even in the best of times companies fail and workers are laid off.
 Some amount of job churn is inevitable.
 This type of unemployment is called 'frictional unemployment'.
 By contrast, unemployment caused by a downturn in the greater economy is called 'cyclical unemployment'.
 Economists are concerned with cyclical, not frictional unemployment.

 The [natural rate of unemployment](https://en.wikipedia.org/wiki/Natural_rate_of_unemployment) is the unemployment rate where only frictional, and no cyclical unemployment exists.
-It is typically thought to be around [4-5%](https://www.federalreserve.gov/faqs/economy_14424.htm) by most economists.
+It is typically thought to be around [4-5%](https://www.federalreserve.gov/faqs/economy_14424.htm) in the USA by most economists.
+The natural rate can move up or down over time, and is influenced by the fundamental characteristics of the labor market.
+For instance, the EU has a [higher natural rate of unemployment](https://www.ecb.europa.eu/press/key/date/2014/html/sp140822.en.html) than the US because of the differences between the labor markets in those two areas.

 #Common Questions about the Jobs Report numbers